Funding Opportunities

 There are many potential sources of funding for students at the Harquail School of Earth Sciences, from 1st year to the PhD level.
-Our students have a track record of success in finding support from industry, associations, government, and non-profits to support their studies, as demonstrated in this article.
+Our students have a track record of success in finding support from industry, associations, government, and non-profits to support their studies.
+Graduate students are fully-funded through research grants that include field and analytical costs.

-Students are strongly encouraged to apply for as many scholarships, bursaries, and awards as possible and take advantage of the generous support that is available to the next generation of geoscientists!
+Students are strongly encouraged to apply for as many scholarships, bursaries, and awards as possible and to take advantage of the generous support available to the next generation of geoscientists!

 Graduate Student Financial Aid